Have you ever wished for more hours during the daytime? Come and get it in Alaska!

 Room and Board is FREE for the 2021 Season!

 The employee housing is comprised of rustic, dormitory-style units.
 The rooms are very simple.
 All of the rooms have private bathrooms with a toilet and shower.
 The rooms have 2-4 beds in them.
 In most cases, you’ll have one or two other roommates.
 It is slightly possible that you will be 4 people to a room, but staffing needs generally do not require us to have 4 to a room.

-The cost is $15.00 per day for all employees.
 This includes 3 meals a day in our Employee Dining Room and laundry facilities.

 Employees are allowed to take the daily national park cruise for free.
 This eight-hour tour travels about 120-mile round-trip through spectacular Glacier Bay.
 Sea lions, harbor seals, bears, mountain goats, otters and an assortment of birds are seen on almost all trips.
 During the summer months, it is also possible to see whales and orcas.
 In addition to seeing animals, the boat passes through spectacular scenery, from snow-capped peaks to narrow fjords to tidewater glaciers.